 John Long is a litigation associate in the Los Angeles office of Irell & Manella LLP.
 Mr. Long’s practice focuses on media and entertainment litigation, complex business litigation, and IP litigation.
 Prior to joining Irell, he served as a judicial clerk to the Honorable Gerald Bard Tjoflat of the U.S. Court of Appeals for the Eleventh Circuit.

 Mr. Long earned his J.D., magna cum laude, from Duke University School of Law, where he was elected Order of the Coif and received Dean's Awards in Constitutional Law and Corporate Crime.
 Additionally, he served as Articles Editor for the Duke Law Journal.
 Mr. Long earned his B.A. in Music from Yale University.

-- Obtained dismissal with prejudice of an antitrust and patent invalidity action against a biopharmaceutical corporation.
+Obtained dismissal with prejudice of an antitrust, unfair competition, and patent invalidity action against a biopharmaceutical corporation.

 - “Can a Corporation Be Liable for Being a Victim of Fraud?”
 Daily Journal (October 30, 2015).

 - U.S. District Court, Northern District of California